Day # 10

 Visual fuzz… visual fuzz…

-This didn’t look like a smoothie!
-I returned it for a blended smoothie; after all I may look like a tourist, but “I can take it blended” like any Vietnamese local!
+My drink didn’t look like a “smoothie”; afterall, in the U.S., all smoothies are blended.
+So I asked my waiter to blend my smoothie.
+I may look like a tourist, but “I can take it blended” like any Vietnamese local!

 I downed my smoothie and just as I was leaving, I saw my young waiter take my used glass and do what then made me feel sick…